IBM/protect-webapp-using-runtime-container-security/README.md

    ***(ii) Malicious File Upload***

-   The sample application provides the functionality to upload the file.
-There is a possibility that a user tries to execute commands in the container shell to get some confidential information using that file.
-To avoid that you can set a security policy which will scan the file to be uploaded and take action accordingly.
+   The `DVWA` application provides a functionality to upload the file.
+If it is a PHP file with shell commands that can be run on the container shell to get some confidential information, it can be invoked by an attacker to get such information.
+In order to avoid that, you can set a security policy which will scan the file to be uploaded and take an action of alerting or denial of the event.
 For example, if a user tries to upload a php file which has instructions to run shell commands then the below policy will detect `shell_exec` commands inside PHP files being uploaded.

    Add a sensor for detecting malicious file uploads:
    * Sensor name - sensor.malicious.phpfile.upload